 If you're buying equipment this year, Section 179 lets you deduct the full purchase price in the year you buy it instead of depreciating over time.
 In 2026, the deduction limit is $1,250,000.

 You should also have proper insurance before any lender will fund equipment.
-InsuranceService365.com specializes in restaurant coverage — liability, equipment, and business interruption — and they can usually bind a policy the same week.
+Make sure you have commercial insurance for restaurants in place — liability, equipment, and business interruption coverage are all standard requirements.
+InsuranceService365.com specializes in restaurant coverage and they can usually bind a policy the same week.

 Here's What Most People Get Wrong